SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Problem Formulation

-The computation of the doubly penalized estimator for RKHS functions is simplified by the representer theorem \citep{KimeldorfWahba71}.
-Although the optimization problem does not admit an explicit solution, it is a second-order cone program (SOCP), a standard convex optimization problem that can be efficiently solved using numerical methods \citep{lobo1998applications}.
-In the online setting, the dependence of $\hat{f}^{\mathsf{DP}}$ on the sample $\{(\bx_i, y_i) : i \in \mathcal{I}\}$ is implicit, where $\mathcal{I}$ not only differs for each arm $k$, but also updates in response to the adaptive data collection algorithm.
-Furthermore, although \cite{raskutti2012minimax} and \cite{tan2019doubly} provided guidelines for setting two regularization parameters $(\rho, \lambda)$ to achieve minimax-optimal convergence rates in offline settings with i.i.d. data, these specifications must be adapted properly to our online setting with bandit feedback.
+Although \eqref{eq_solvebeta} has no closed-form solution, it is a second-order cone program (SOCP), a standard convex optimization problem that can be efficiently solved by interior-point methods; see \cite{lobo1998applications}.
+In the online setting, the sample $\{(\bx_i,y_i):i=1,\ldots,n\}$, and hence $\hat{f}^{\mathsf{DP}}$, depend implicitly on the adaptive data collection policy: the indices $i$ used in estimation varies across arms $k$ and changes over time.
+Consequently, the regularization parameters $(\rho,\lambda)$ should be adapted to these changing conditions.